NobodyBuilds/fluid_sim/README.md

 This project focuses on **real‑time fluid physics**, tunable physical parameters, and scalability for thousands of particles — designed for experimentation, learning, and performance.

+## notice
+not perfect yet!
+so expect errors or bugs and feel free to give feedback

 <img width="749" height="373" alt="Screenshot 2026-02-12 222005" src="https://github.com/user-attachments/assets/60f002f7-3f23-4da0-a18b-789749b212a9" />